Dzikusfrontend/homepage/README.md

 ![Homepage](https://github.com/Patryk-Solinski/homepage/blob/master/images/Homepage.png?raw=true)
 ## Demo
 [Visit my Homepage]( https://patryk-solinski.github.io/homepage/)

 ## Description
-This ii my first project as a Frontend Develeper.
+This is my first project as a Frontend Develeper.rom my Homepage you can learn more about me, my favorite movies and my interests.
+You can also find on tehe page contact to me.

 ## How it works

 ## Technologies used in the homepage: